orestispanago/CR1000-pi/README.md

 ## CR1000-pi

-Gets measurements from Campbell Scientific CR1000 or CR800 datalogger
+Posts measurements from Campbell Scientific CR1000 or CR800 datalogger to web app.

-Saves data to daily csv files

-Uploads csv files to FTP server

-Uploads IP address file to FTP server (for WiFi networks).

 ## Requirements: